 Why does the western world seem to have a female primary hierarchal arrangement in our social pecking order?
 What was it that allowed so many concessions to the Fempowerment Mandate be made so easily and without our noticing?
 What is it that causes so many guys, no matter how dominant they are in other areas of life, to become so submissive when it comes to women?

-Notice how mpicking on males at best or outright worstIn sitcoms, the males are portrayed as fools (Peter Griffin, Homer Simpson, Randy Marsh, Stan Smith).
+Notice how most media is very pro-female and picking on males at best or outright anti-male worst.
+In sitcoms, the males are portrayed as fools (Peter Griffin, Homer Simpson, Randy Marsh, Stan Smith).
 John Tierney pointed out in his 2005 piece for the New York Times:

 “…on television we’re oblivious (Jimmy Neutron), troubled (The Sopranos), deranged (Malcolm in the Middle) and generally incompetent (Everybody Loves Raymond).
 Even if Dad has a good job, like the star of Home Improvement, at home he’s forever making messes that must be straightened out by Mom.”